HOPE PROGRAM

 GETTING STARTED

-Start with a Health Assessment
+Start with a Well-being Assessment

 Before the session, you will receive a short questionnaire about your health, energy, everyday life, and current challenges.
 This helps create a clearer starting point and gives Elena a fuller sense of your situation.